Why PPE is the Last Line of Defense

 At the bottom of the hierarchy, is your last line of defense, which is PPE.

-To learn more about how to build and improve your hand safety program, check out REThinking Hand Safety, by author and Vice President of Superior Glove, Joe Geng.
+To learn more about how to build and improve your hand safety program, check out REThinking Hand Safety, by author and Vice President of Superior Glove, Joseph Geng.
+REThinking Hand Safety offers useful and effective techniques to improve your hand safety program—techniques that come with years of experience and expertise that can be applied immediately for results:

-If you still have questions or concerns about your company’s current hand safety program, or lack thereof, contact our safety experts to request a free 1-on-1.
-Our hand safety specialists will assess your teams’ work environment and provide resources to help you develop and implement a hand safety program that reduces injuries.
-Our specialists partner with you from the top of the hierarchy and work together to explore options that address each level on the way down to PPE.
+If you still have questions or concerns about your company’s current hand safety program, or lack thereof, contact our hand safety experts to request a free 1-on-1.
+Our specialists’ partner with you from the top of the hierarchy and work together to explore options that address each level all the way down to PPE.

 No products in your box.